ShivCharanSharma/GUI-based-Bank-Management-System/README.md

 ### Steps to run
 - Install Turbo C++.
+- Download zip file of the project.
-- Fork the repository or copy the .cpp file to your local system.
+- Extraxt and Move the zip file to BIN of Turbo C++(maybe C://TURBOC3//BIN).
+- Select the extracted file in turbo C++.
 - Execute the code and comprehend accordingly.